MartinFerret/MartinFerret/README.md

 ### 🤙 Martin Ferret

 * ⚓ I'm from France
 * 🧙 I'm working on an awesome secret project 🤫
+* 💻 I'd like to contribuate to open source projects soon
-* 🖋️ Feel free to ask me about things I master
+* 🖋️ Feel free to ask me about things related to what I master ⬇️
 * ⚡ Fun Fact : I'm a football lover 😍

 ---